What bases can be used for Resin Bound Systems?

 Bases to avoid

-Bases made up of paving type products such as block paving, sets or flags are not suitable for a resin-based system.
-The number of cracks or lines below the surface of any resin applied to a paved surface would ultimately lead to cracks in the resin and failure of the system due to the extreme pressure loaded onto the resin day to day.
+Bases made up of paving type products such as block paving, sets or flags are not suitable for a resin bound system.
+The number of cracks or lines below the surface would ultimately lead to cracks in the resin and failure of the system due to the extreme pressure loaded onto the surface day to day.

 Is a granular sub-base suitable?

-With the exception of applications such as tree pits, resin-based surfacing cannot usually be laid on a granular sub-base (such as a layer of MOT Type 1, gravel or sand) no matter how well compacted.
+No, resin-based surfacing cannot usually be laid on a granular sub-base (such as a layer of MOT Type 1, gravel or sand) no matter how well compacted.
+The only exception to this is applications such as tree pits.

 Newly laid surfaces